Hohenlohe and Künzelsau became part of Württemberg.

 windows.

-Württemberg.In 1873 a teachers seminary was established in the
+Kingdom of Württemberg.In 1873 a teachers seminary was

-building; today it houses a secondary school, the Schlossgymnasium.
+established in the building; today it houses a secondary school,

-Long awaited since 1844, the decision was finally approved once the
+town.
+Long awaited since 1844, the decision was finally approved

-community agreed to purchase the necessary land themselves.
+once the community agreed to purchase the necessary land

 The world's first motorised post bus started service in

-company.
-For a year the Benz bus travelled between Künzelsau and
+private company.
+For a year the Benz bus travelled between

 The population of Künzelsau suffered the loss of 89 townsmen who